 Sarah H. Bradford, Scenes from the Life of Harriet Tubman, (Auburn, New York: W.J.
 Moses, 1869), 16, as quoted by Kate Clifford Larson in Harriet Tubman, Portrait of an American Hero: Bound for the Promised Land, (Ballantine Books: New York, New York 2008), 79.
 Larson’s book provides a fascinating and well-researched account of Harriet Tubman’s life in both Dorchester County and New York State, including descriptions of the escape of Harriet and her brothers from slavery.

 Bradford, 58.

 This article was written by Jennifer Hanna, licensed landscape architect with the Olmsted Center for Landscape Preservation.
-She is currently writing a Cultural Landscape Report for the Harriet Tubman Underground Railroad National Historical Park including the Jacob Jackson home site.
+The Cultural Landscapes Inventory and the Cultural Landscape Report for the Jacob Jackson Home Site are forthcoming.